 Jumping spiders are considered one of the cutest spider species, known for their adorable dance movements to attract mates.
 They’re typically shy by nature, and indeed, jumping spiders are friendly.
 However, there are specific reasons why they may appear friendly to us.

-Jumping spiders are naturally shy and their movements, resembling dances, contribute to their cuteness.
-Additionally, they exhibit more social behaviors compared to other spiders, which adds to their perceived friendliness.
-These qualities make jumping spiders stand out as one of the spider species deemed pet-friendly.
+In short, jumping spiders are naturally shy and their movements, resembling dances, contribute to their cuteness.
+They also show more social behavior than most other spiders, which makes them seem friendlier.
+These traits help jumping spiders stand out as one of the most pet-friendly spider species.

-Generally, jumping spiders are not aggressive towards humans.
-However, if they feel threatened, they may resort to biting.
-Some species, like the bold jumping spider (Phidippus audax), have been known to approach humans without fear, sometimes even climbing onto outstretched hands.
-This behavior isn’t necessarily a sign of affection but rather a display of their natural curiosity and lack of fear towards larger creatures.
+Usually, jumping spiders are not aggressive toward humans.
+But if they feel threatened, they might bite.
+Some species, like the bold jumping spider (Phidippus audax), are known to approach humans without fear and may even climb onto a hand if offered.
+This behavior doesn’t mean they feel affection, but it shows their curiosity and and lack of fear towards larger creatures.

 Why Are Jumping Spiders So Pet Friendly?